josephcagle/.dotfiles/README.md

 What is all this `--recurse-submodules` funny business, you ask?
 It's to download any git repos that are embedded in this repo (e.g., vim plugins I got from GitHub).

+Notes:
+ - This repo includes my selected plugins and config for Vim.
+Please note that it isn't meant to work with any version earlier than Vim 8.
+(In other words, it's sorta kinda broken if you use Vim 7.)
-*Note: These files include startup code for an OhMyZsh installation not included in this repo.*
+ - These files include startup code for an OhMyZsh installation not included in this repo.